madhur/madhur.github.com/_posts/2020-08-21-debugging-ssl-issues.markdown

 	System.setProperty("jsse.enableSNIExtension", "false");
 }
 ```
-There are other paramters to watch out for as well.
+There are other parameters to watch out for as well.
 [Java Secure Socket Extension Reference Guide](https://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html) is a helpful page to start with.

 Hope that helps anyone facing trouble with SSL connections.
 If you believe, there are some other useful tools to debug SSL issues further, do let me know in the comments.